wolfspelz/ConfigSharp/README.md

 ### 3. Using config properties

-After loading the settings into the config object:
+After loading the settings into the config object...

-    ConfigSharp.Global.Instance = new MyConfig().Include("ConfigFile.cs");
+    new MyConfig().Include("ConfigFile.cs");

 ...you will use the properties.
 Your app settings / config properties / members of the config object can be accessed in different ways: